ibm-cloud-docs/containers/cs_storage_utilities.md

    </tbody>
    </table>

-5. Retrieve your IBM Cloud infrastructure username and API key.
+5. Retrieve your classic IBM Cloud infrastructure username and API key.
 The username and API key are used by the `mkpvyaml` script to access the cluster.
    1. Log in to the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com){: external}.
    2. From the menu bar, select **Manage > Access (IAM)**.
    3. Select the **Users** tab and then click on your username.